-By continuing to read this article you will be able to find a Linux Mint vs Ubuntu comparison and better understand what the most suitable distro could be for your work or your free time.
-This article you will know about key difference and similarity between Linux mint and Ubuntu.
+By continuing to read this article, you will be able to find a Linux Mint vs. Ubuntu comparison and better understand what the most suitable distro could be for your work or your free time.

-The name Ubuntu given to this Linux distribution therefore represents the spirit that its founders wanted to give to a complete operating system, which is both free and highly customizable.
+The name Ubuntu gave to this Linux distribution, therefore, represents the spirit that its founders wanted to give to a complete operating system, which is both free and highly customizable.

 Linux Mint is based on Ubuntu and is built as a user-friendly.
 Alternative with complete and ready-to-use multimedia support.